-After being completed in the fall of 2007, the Bulliner-Clayton Visual Arts Center is home to FHU's visual arts program and the newest academic building on campus.
+After being completed in the fall of 2007, the Bulliner-Clayton Visual Arts Center is home to FHU's visual arts program.
 Complete with a state-of-the-art Macintosh computer lab, the Troy Plunk art gallery, darkroom and classrooms, the more than 11,000 square foot building is the perfect place for art students to explore creativity and design.